 A quick bit of advice; when one is looking for cheap flights, Google flights (https://www.google.com/flights/) is a very easy and quick way of checking out many destinations and dates of departures.
 Many people also like to use Skyscanner (https://www.skyscanner.com/).

-What inspired you to take a gap year?
+Q: What inspired you to take a GAP year?

 Where outside the U.S. have you visited, if anywhere, and for how long and in what context?

-What do you hope to get out of the gap year?
+What did you hope to get out of the GAP year?

-What worries or concerns do you have about the gap year?
+What worries or concerns did you have about the GAP year?